opensciencegrid/user-school-2019/docs/materials/day4/part2-ex1-blast-proxy.md

 If all of the previous tests have gone okay, you can prepare to run all 100 jobs that will use the split input files.
-To make sure you're not going to generate too much data, use the size of files from the previous test to calculate how much total data you're going to add to the `thur-blast-data` directory for 100 jobs.
+To make sure you're not going to generate too much data, use the size of files from the previous test to calculate how much total data you're going to add to the `thur-blast-split` directory for 100 jobs.

 Make sure you remove `pdbaa_files.tar.gz` from the `transfer_input_files` in the _split_ submit file.